irmen/Serpent/README.txt

 this wisely for you by default, but you can still override it if needed.

-Floats +inf and -inf are handled via a trick, Float 'nan' cannot be handled and is represented by the special value {'float':'NaN'}.
-We chose not to encode it as a str because that could cause memory issues when used in multiplications.
+Floats +inf and -inf are handled via a trick, Float 'nan' cannot be handled and is represented by the special value:  {'__class__':'float','value':'nan'}
+We chose not to encode it as just the string 'NaN' because that could cause memory issues when used in multiplications.